mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Update **Known Issues** section with any significant issues that were found and not fixed for the final release
 3. QA:
     - Verify all Jira tickets other than newly-filed bugs have been tested, verified, and closed
-    - As bug fixes are merged and RCs are cut, verify fixes on new RCs, and post in Release Channel after testing
+    - As bug fixes are merged, verify fixes on new RCs and post in release channel after testing
-    - After all tickets are verified and closed, run smoke tests on webapp/server, desktop app, and RN apps as appropriate
+    - Post in the appropriate release channel(s) when release testing is complete, confirm list of any new items that remain to be tested
+    - Go through test cycles and verify all issues and comments have been filed or updated in Jira as needed
 5. Docs:
     - Submit Changelog PR for team review
     - Submit any remaining documentation PRs for product updates in the release